 - Miles are non-refundable and do not count towards MVP and MVP/Gold Status

 - Maximum of 100,000 miles per transaction (before the mileage bonus)

 - Mileage Plan members without elite status may be credited up to a maximum of 150,000 miles acquired through Points.com in a calendar year, whether purchased by you or gifted to you

 - Members with Alaska elite status (MVP, MVP Gold, and MVP Gold 75K) have no limit on the number of miles that can be acquired through Points.com

 60% Bonus Miles

-Members targeted for the 60% bonus can buy Alaska miles using the following structure:
+Members can use the 60% bonus to buy Alaska Airlines miles using the following structure: